Helium Blockchain Primitives

 All transactions occur on-chain, and all transactions require Helium Data Credits (DCs) to be submitted and confirmed.
 The following is a list of the supported transactions:

 add gateway- Add a new gateway to the Helium Network.
 For the purposes of transactions, a “gateway” is the term for a Helium-compliant Miner that is mining and providing coverage.

 assert location- Assert a gateway’s location on the Helium Network.
 This happens after a gateway has been added via the add gateway transaction.
-Once asserted, this location is then used as part of Proof of Coverage challenges.
-A Miner’s location can be asserted more than once but each subsequent assertion will a) cost a fee and b) reset that Miner’s score to neutral (.15)
+Once asserted, this location is then used as part of Proof of Coverage (PoC) challenges.
+A Miner’s location can be asserted more than once but each subsequent assertion will cost a fee.

 chain vars- Change a chain variable.

 coinbase- Similar to the bitcoin blockchain’s coinbase transaction but used only during testnet phases of the Helium blockchain.
 The

 coinbase data credits- Created the initial 10,000 DCs required to bring the first group of Miners online.

 consensus group- Marks the election of a new consensus group, responsible for mining during the next epoch.

 create hashed timelock- Creates a transaction that can only be redeemed by providing the correct pre-image to the hashlock within the specified timelock.

 create proof of coverage request- Submitted by a Validator wishing to initiate a challenge.